mitranim/atril/notes.md

 Consider providing a 'global.atril' export for scenarios without a module environment.

-Consider ways of letting non-molds opt into attaching to the virtual element instead of the real one.
-Not keen on the idea of autoassigning both virtual and real.
-But it makes sense to provide virtual DOM access to _some_ of those attributes, on an opt-in basis.

 Consider adding a "render-once" feature to embed DOM nodes managed by external code (e.g. third party UI widgets with their own DOM logic).
+This could be done by adding a `State` flag to completely skip phasing starting at the given virtual node and its real counterpart.
+This needs to be usable without writing custom molds, so we'll probably add a built-in.

 Consider async queueing and batching of DOM updates.